KotaOkayama/DocTranslator/README_EN.md

 # DocTranslator

-DocTranslator is a web-based document translation service that uses the Claude API to translate PowerPoint (.pptx), Word (.docx), and PDF files.
+DocTranslator is a web-based document translation service that uses the GenAI HUB to translate PowerPoint (.pptx), Word (.docx), and PDF files.

 ## UI Screenshots